-Falmouth Doctoral Studentships form an essential component for the delivery of the university's 2030 R&I strategy.
-As such, the alignment of funded doctoral projects to the strategy as a whole and to the priorities of R&I Themes, programmes and departments is essential.
-In addition to the successful completion of the funded doctoral programme, students funded through the Falmouth Doctoral Studentship will also be expected to make an active contribution to the university's R&I community.
+Falmouth Doctoral Studentships form an essential component for the delivery of the university's 2030 strategy.
+As such, the alignment of funded doctoral projects to the strategy as a whole and to the priorities of Research Centres and departments is essential.
+In addition to the successful completion of the funded doctoral programme, students funded through the Falmouth Doctoral Studentship will also be expected to make an active contribution to the university's Research & Knowledge Exchange community.

-Falmouth Doctoral Studentship students would normally be expected to live within commuting distance of the university, to maintain a presence on the university's campuses and to make every effort to take a full and active role in their membership of the university's research and innovation community.
+Falmouth Doctoral Studentship students would normally be expected to live within commuting distance of the university, to maintain a presence on the university's campuses and to make every effort to take a full and active role in their membership of the university's research and knowledge exchange community.
+This would normally include but not be limited to: